Wojciech Wojcik

-Wojciech Wojcik (born 31 May 1992) is a Polish professional footballer who plays as a forward for Chicago House AC in the National Independent Soccer Association.
+Wojciech Wojcik (born 31 May 1992) is a Polish professional footballer who plays as a forward.

 Early life

 Wojcik was born in Poland, but grew up in Chicago, training with the Chicago Fire Academy while in high school.

 Career

 In February 2015, Wojcik signed for North American Soccer League side Indy Eleven.

 On 18 May 2016, Wojcik moved on a season-long loan to United Soccer League side Oklahoma City Energy.
 He joined the club permanently on 10 January 2017.

 After a season with National Premier Soccer League side New York Cosmos B, Wojcik joined USL club Hartford Athletic ahead of their inaugural 2019 season.
 He led the club in goals with seven, including the game winning goal in three of the team's eight wins.

-Wojcik signed with USL League One side Forward Madison on January 14, 2020.
+Wojcik signed with USL League One side Forward Madison on 14 January 2020.

 On 1 June 2021, Wojcik became the third player to sign for National Independent Soccer Association side Chicago House AC ahead of the team's inaugural season.